 Q: What if the candidate doesn’t want to be recorded?

-- A: If you encounter a candidate who requests not to be recorded, the recording is easy to turn off.
+- If you encounter a candidate who requests not to be recorded, the recording is easy to turn off.
 To stop recording a BrightHire phone interview, simply press the “Cancel Recording” button.
-You do not need to call the candidate back or spin up a new Zoom, simply continue the conversation and none of it will be recorded.
+You do not need to call the candidate back or create a new Zoom link, simply continue the conversation and none of it will be recorded.
 To stop the recording in Zoom, use the stop button in the top left of the Zoom or in the control window.

 - A: With BrightHire, the notes you take in the Interview Assistant will be time-stamped to take you right back into key moments.
 BrightHire’s Auto-Highlights pull out key moments for you after the interview.
 You can toggle these on or off when you’re reviewing the interview in BrightHire by using the switch above the Notes section.

 - A: The interview transcription will be ready after the interview is over.
 The notes you take in the Interview Assistant will be time-stamped back to the point in the interview at which you wrote them, in both the transcription and recording.

 - A: The hiring team for the role and the talent team will be able to see your interviews.
 Interviews can be made private in BrightHire, if necessary.
 We take a candidate’s privacy seriously, and these are the same people who can see a candidate’s information in Greenhouse, our ATS.

 Q: How can I access my BrightHire recordings?

 - A: You can access all of your past BrightHire recordings by logging into BrightHire.
 All of your previous recordings will be under “Interviews”